jimbrend/MiniVault/readme.md

 On first run, you’ll see a prompt to install a local model (Ollama or Hugging Face), or you can continue with stubbed responses.

-The API will be available at `http://localhost:8000` with interactive docs at `http://localhost:8000/docs`.
+The API will be available at `http://localhost:8000` with interactive docs at `http://localhost:8000/docs` (for API testing only).

 ---